 “I grew up in a house where the living room was sort of austere and off-limits,” says Laura Grabe.
 “I want kids to feel comfortable everywhere.”
 So when the mother of three and cofounder of El Co, a party caravan she jokingly refers to as “the canned ham,” landed in the sleepy village of Rowayton, Connecticut, formality was the last thing on her mind.
 The five-bedroom home—which she shares with daughters Isla (6), Willow (4), and Vesper (2)—is the ultimate coastal retreat.

-An avid art collector, Grabe, the cofounder of Flea, a now-shuttered mecca for vintage finds and repurposed crafts, hails from Westport, just a few miles away.
+An avid art collector, Grabe (who also cofounded Flea, a now-shuttered mecca for vintage finds and repurposed crafts) hails from Westport, just a few miles away.
 But she prefers the low-key vibe of Rowayton, a “blink and you’ll miss it town,” with its tiny market and even smaller community.
 “I can stick my hand out the window and offer my neighbor a glass of wine,” Grabe says, laughing.
 She purchased the property in 2013, with the goal of making the home as “modern, simple, and clean” as possible.

 “We’re on the mouth of a five-mile river, so there’s a lot of boat traffic in the summer,” says Grabe.
 On most days, her kids clamber over an outcropping of rocks in search of old marbles and sea glass.